-Military educational and training credit can be transcripted through the Community College of the Air Force (CCAF), the Army/American Council on Education Registry Transcript System (AARTS) and the Sailor/Marine American Council on Education Registry Transcript (SMART).
-Credit will be awarded based on the nature of the credits transcription, credit recommendations for military training schools, or ACE occupational credit recommendations.
+Military educational and training credit can be transcribed through the Community College of the Air Force (CCAF), the Army/American Council on Education Registry Transcript System (AARTS) and the Sailor/Marine American Council on Education Registry Transcript (SMART).
+Credit will be awarded based on the nature of the credit’s transcription, credit recommendations for military training schools, or ACE occupational credit recommendations.

 Students may request awarded credit for a course that does not have an established method for granting Credit for Prior Learning.
 In such instances, the student may submit a portfolio of work for review by a faculty member or department chair, as appropriate.
-The student will meet with the chair to complete Approval of Alternative Credit for Prior Learning, providing an outline of the requirements for the student.
+The student will meet with the chair to complete the Approval of Alternative Credit for Prior Learning form, providing an outline of the requirements for the student.

 Confidentiality of Student Records

-The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records (an eligible student under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution).
+The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
+An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.
 These rights include:

-- The right to inspect and review the student’s education records within 45 days after the day St. Louis Community College (“college”) receives a request for access.
+- The right to inspect and review the student's education records within 45 days after the day the St. Louis Community College (STLCC) receives a request for access.
 A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
-The school official will make arrangements for access to these records and notify the student of the time and place where the records may be inspected.
+The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
-This is a list of official records and their locations: Advisement (Advising); Counseling (Counseling); Disciplinary (Student Affairs); Enrollment Records (Enrollment Services); Financial Aid (Financial Aid); Placement (Career Development); Medical (Student Affairs); Security (College Police); Photo Identification Card (Campus Life).